swaptacular/swpt_accounts/protocol.rst

    `RejectedConfig`_ message MUST be sent.

-2. If the specified account does not exist, the message's timestamp MUST be verified.
+2. If the specified account does not exist, the message's timestamp MUST be checked.
 If it is too far in the past, the message MUST be ignored, and a `RejectedConfig`_ message MUST be sent. [#]_ Otherwise, an attempt MUST be made to create a new account with the requested configuration settings.
 If the new account has been